 Statement on Safety for Disabled Guests

-Robin Hill is a member of the British Association of Leisure Parks, Piers and Attractions (BALPPA) and welcomes visits by disabled people and will do all that is practical to ensure a safe and pleasurable stay.
+Robin Hill is dedicated to ensuring visitors with specific needs are able to enjoy the park and will do all that is practical to ensure a safe and pleasurable stay.
 However, certain rides and attractions in our parks can be physically demanding and vigorous.
 We therefore reserve the right to refuse admission to certain rides and attractions should we feel there is a danger to a particular individual or individuals for whatever reason.

 We have been advised by the Health & Safety Executive that refusal on the grounds of health and safety does not constitute discrimination.
 We hope that you understand and accept the decisions made in the interest of your safety.

-Our electric woods events contain a variety of lighting effects, these include ‘moving head lights’, various flashing lights, projections, and some limited use of lasers and strobe lighting.
+Our evening events contain a variety of lighting effects, these include ‘moving head lights’, various flashing lights, projections, and some limited use of lasers and strobe lighting.
 Visitors with photosensitive epilepsy or other conditions which could be triggered by light should consider this information carefully before making their visit.

-It goes without saying that the electric woods events extend into the hours of darkness.
-Whilst there is always adequate lighting to navigate all paths, attractions and features that are open for the event the reduced lighting levels inevitably mean that in places changes in surface and terrain will be harder to identify – particularly for those with sight impairments.
+It goes without saying that our evening events extend into the hours of darkness.
+Whilst there is always adequate lighting to navigate all paths and attractions and features that are open for the event, the reduced lighting levels inevitably mean that in places changes in surface and terrain will be harder to identify – particularly for those with sight impairments.

 The Big Red Tractor Train

-Our Big Red Tractor train operates during the daytime with stops at the main entrance, Toboggan Valley and Africa Area.
+Our Big Red Tractor train operates during the daytime with stops at the main entrance, Lower Valley and Africa Adventure areas.
 Visitors are free to use this service to travel between these locations.

 This train can take up to two standard manual wheelchairs at a time in the final carriage, which is accessed via ramps, please speak to the driver who will put these in place, and assist with using the safety belts.
-Any wheelchair bound guest should be accompanied by a strong carer / helper to assist with loading/unloading via the ramp.
-Unfortunately this train cannot carry mobility scooters.
+Guests using wheelchairs should be accompanied by a strong carer / helper to assist with loading / unloading via the ramp.
+Unfortunately, this train cannot carry mobility scooters.
 Please check with our admissions team for the day either in person or via phone to check whether the train is operational and at what times.